Interplay between many-body correlations, strain and lattice relaxation in twisted bilayer graphene

 Another key improvement with respect to previous simulations regards the position and shape of the inverse compressibility maxima.
 Though different experimental results show variations in the position and relative size of the peaks for electron doping (positive $\nu$), the behavior for hole doping (negative $\nu$) is remarkably consistent~\cite{saitoIsospinPomeranchukEffect2021,rozenEntropicEvidencePomeranchuk2021,pierceUnconventionalSequenceCorrelated2021,zondinerCascadePhaseTransitions2020}, and shows a marked depinning of the inverse compressibility maxima from integer total occupations.
-While some theoretical simulations using Gutzwiller variational methods in the unperturbed THF have been able to replicate this feature~\cite{huLinkCascadeTransitions2024}, generically, this model (dashed black line in~\cref{fig:compressibility}) features extremely narrow compressibility divergencies up to $\nu=-3$, which are moreover almost exactly pinned at integer occupations~\cite{raiDynamicalCorrelationsOrder2024}.
-The inclusion of strain and relaxation terms immediately leads to a better estimation of the position and size of the compressibility maxima on the hole-doping side (blue solid line).
+The inclusion of strain and relaxation terms immediately leads to a better estimation of the position and size of the compressibility maxima on the hole-doping side (blue solid line) with respect to the unstrained model (dashed black line in~\cref{fig:fig3}b).
 The increased hybridization on the hole-doped side again plays a crucial role in the depinning.
 The hybridization has a smoothening effect making the $f$-sector less quantum-dot like, lowering the penalty of non-integer occupation.
-In other words, the system is more metallic on the hole-doped side than on the electron-doped side (see further discussion in section S5 of the SI~\cite{refsupplement}).
-Further softening in the experimental data is likely related to twist-angle and filling inhomogeneities of the samples.
+In other words, the system is more metallic on the hole-doped side than on the electron-doped side (see further discussion in the supplemental material~\cite{refsupplement}).